Analyzing Character Representation in Media Content using Multimodal Foundation Model: Effectiveness and Trust: Introduction

 Thanks to the recent advances in AI, it is now possible to analyze media data with reasonable accuracy at scale \cite{bamman2024} and generate actionable insights regarding character representation.
 However, we note that all the work above extracted statistics and analytics from movies \emph{without} having the audience in the loop.
 The audience still has little information about the diversity in the media content they consume; nor do they have the specialized knowledge or tools required to gather such statistics.
 More importantly, even if the audience has access to representation statistics, how useful are those numbers to them?
 Do they actually \emph{trust} these numbers generated by AI models?
 Our work attempts to answer these questions.

 In this paper, we explore the effectiveness of the vision-language foundation model, CLIP \cite{DBLP:journals/corr/abs-2103-00020}, for analyzing the demographic dimensions (gender and age) of the characters' faces that appear on screen.
 Following CLIP's zero-shot paradigm, we train two classifiers to predict \textit{perceived} gender and age; the models use CLIP embeddings of the face images detected in long videos.
 Our gender and age detectors are trained and benchmarked on a large publicly available dataset before they are used to extract analytics from the full-length movies.
 Benchmarking results show that our gender and age models perform close to the state-of-the-art.
 We extract analytics from three full length movies and create visualizations with the lay audience as target users.
-The design of the visualizations is informed by Our visualization is inspired by graphs commonly used to present demographic data to the public \cite{GoogleArticle,GDI_chinareport,GDI_indiareport,Smith2019,GDI_stem}.
+The design of the visualizations is informed by graphs commonly used to present demographic data to the public \cite{GoogleArticle,GDI_chinareport,GDI_indiareport,Smith2019,GDI_stem}.
 Next, we provide empirical evidence on the usefulness and trustworthiness of the AI-generated results presented in form of our visualizations through a user study.
-The user study showed that the presented information was well understood, the tool was deemed overall useful, although participants would be interested in seeing more demographics, mainly ethnicity, and contextual characters' analyses.
-Participants' trust in our gender and age models was mediocre and low, respectively.
 To summarize, our main contributions are: \begin{itemize} \item Building an open-source tool based on CLIP to analyze visual screen data for understanding character representation across dimensions of age and gender. \item Designing a suitable visualization tool to present such analytics to lay audience. \item Presenting evidence from human participants through a rigorous user study on the trustworthiness and usefulness of the analytics generated by the frontier AI tool. \end{itemize}